TrustTheVote-Project/VoteTrackerPlus/bin/README.md

 The basic demo idea is to start a separate __run_mock_election.py -d scanner__ instance in the first three scanner subfolders.
 And then in the fourth scanner.04 subfolder manually and interactively cast ballots.
 This will simulate a voter at an active voting center.
 A VTP server app should be run in the server subfolder.

 Here is an example of running a 4 VTP scanner and 1 VTP server app mock demo election.
-This simulates an in-person voting center with 4 ballot scanners producing ballot receipts for the voters.
+This simulates an in-person voting center with 4 ballot scanners producing the anonymized ballot checks for the voters.
 The first three are submitting random ballots while the fourth someone at the keyboard can manually submit one ballot at a time.

 ```bash
 # In terminal window #1